 A considerable number of pregnant women exhibit symptoms of lordosis such as hips pushed forward, buttocks sticking out, back pain, etc., due to the protruding belly.
 However, in many cases, it’s just the body’s adaptation to the pregnancy, and the back pain disappears after the baby’s birth.

-Diagnosing lordosis generally involves doctors checking patients’ past medical history, conducting a physical examination and enquiring about the symptoms being experienced.
+Diagnosing lordosis generally involves doctors checking patients’ past medical history, conducting a physical examination and enquiring about the symptoms.
 After getting a brief idea, doctors generally recommend diagnostic tests, including a spine x-ray, to examine the angle of the spinal curve.
-An MRI or CT scan may also be advised to ensure an accurate diagnosis.
+An MRI or CT scan may also be recommended to ensure an accurate diagnosis.

 Treatment is necessary for lordosis only in severe cases.
 It comprises the following treatment options:

-• Medications to decrease back pain & swelling
+- Medications to decrease back pain and swelling

-• Physical therapy & exercises for bolstering muscles and increasing range of motion
+- Physical therapy and exercises for bolstering muscles and increasing range of motion

 Nonsteroidal anti-inflammatory drugs may also be prescribed in case of intense back pain caused by lordosis.
 The kind of treatment recommended to a patient depends on the severity of the spinal curve and the reason behind it.